 aHUS is not the only disease in which this happens.
 HUS, the typical version, is more common.
 It is triggered by E. coli poisoning.
-The excessive haemolysis is the result of the toxins in the virus inflaming capillary walls which kicks of the same thrombotic process.
+The excessive haemolysis is the result of the virus binding to red bloods cells so that the body's immune system targets every cell to get rid of the virus in a form of friendly fire.
 There are very few incidents of HUS each year, yet it is ten times more likely to happen than the atypical version.
 Whilst HUS is the result of poor hygiene in food preparation or animal contact, aHUS can be triggered by other factors.
 An aHUS patient's immune response is uncontrolled because of minute inherited defects in the aHUS patient's own immune control system.
 The controls are needed to stop an excessive and unnecessary immune response to whatever has triggered it.

 No one can be sure what triggered the illness in our daughter.
-At the time she was living in Glasgow and the news was full of a story about an E. coli outbreak in a nearby town in which poor hygiene practices by a local butcher had resulted in E. coli contaminated meat being served at a party causing partygoers to become ill.
+At the time she was living in Glasgow when the news was full of a story about an E. coli outbreak in a nearby town in which poor hygiene practices by a local butcher had resulted in E. coli contaminated meat being served at a party causing partygoers to become ill.
 The youngest and oldest of them dying from kidney failure.
 HUS was not necessarily something that would have been mentioned.